Kwangsa19/Ketmanto-Cybersecurity-Portfolio/README.md

 * Detecting and responding to incidents using an intrusion detection system
 * Performing packet capture and analysis

-Additionally, it has paved the way for me to pursue one of the following roles:
+Additionally, it has paved the way for me to pursue one of the entry-level following roles:
 * Cybersecurity Analyst
 * Security Analyst
 * SOC Analyst